National and International Environmental Grantmaking

 The Trust is fortunate to have the Henry Phillip Kraft Family Memorial Fund, whose purpose is to support environmental projects of national and international significance, and supplements our local environmental grantmaking.

 Grants from the Kraft Fund are made to:

-Internationally, we will support only U.S.-based organizations that are building the capacity of government, institutions, and nonprofits to protect biodiversity, improve environmental health, and reduce greenhouse gases around the world.
+Internationally, we will support only U.S.-based organizations that are building the capacity of government, academic institutions, private sector entities, and nonprofits to protect biodiversity, improve environmental health, and reduce greenhouse gases around the world.

 Applicants must upload a Letter of Interest (LOI) to a dedicated LOI portal during three-week periods in late September and February.
 In 2017, LOI submission windows will open on February 27th and September 18th.
 These LOIs will be no more than four pages and include a description of the project, proposed activities, and a preliminary budget.
 For more information, please visit the grant portal.

 NOTE: For the LOI submission window that opens on February 27th, 2017, we are particularly interested in LOIs that focus on environmental health or climate resilience.